abelardojarab/emacs-config/.emacs.d/flycheck/doc/guide/usage.rst

    With prefix argument, jump forwards to by as many errors as specified by the prefix argument, e.g. :kbd:`M-3 M-x flycheck-first-error` moves to the 3rd error from the beginning of the buffer.

+These commands consider all errors by default, but you can ignore errors below a given level with :option:`flycheck-navigation-minimum-level`:

+.. option:: flycheck-navigation-minimum-level
+   :auto:

 .. _mode-line: